 - Using joint displays to integrate qualitative and quantitative data

 After completing this workshop, participants will have a deeper understanding of using document variables for Mixed Methods analysis in MAXQDA with the new module “Stats”.
 They are able to create frequency tables and diagrams and to compare groups of data based on codes and code frequencies with crosstabs and the segment matrix.
 They also know how to investigate code patterns with the configuration table and how to run a similarity analysis for documents.

 After the workshop everybody will be able to judge which (research) question can be answered with which Mixed Methods feature in MAXQDA.

 For anyone who is interested to learn which features MAXQDA offers for mixed methods research and how to use them.

-Knowledge of the MAXQDA Basic features according to “MAXQDA 12 – Starter Workshop”, including being familiar with the interface, add documents to the project, coding procedures, retrieve coded segments, create and use document variables.
+Knowledge of the MAXQDA Basic features according to “MAXQDA 12 – Starter Workshop”, including being familiar with the interface, adding documents to the project, coding procedures, retrieving coded segments, creating and using document variables.

 A certain understanding of statistics eases the handling of the mixed methods functions.

 All participants need a Windows or Mac laptop with the most current version of MAXQDA „Analytics Pro“ (incl.
 “Stats” module).
 The free trial version which is valid for 14 days and includes all functions of MAXQDA is sufficient.
 There will only be few portable licenses of MAXQDA at the workshop.
-Please notice the system requirements.
+Please take note of the system requirements.